Mark1997-slavkin/React/readme react.txt

 Project Overview
 This project is a simple React.js web application that displays cards based on search results.
 The main components include a search field, a list of cards, and responsive design elements for both desktop and mobile views.
 The project integrates functionality for liking items, handling user authentication, and dynamically adjusting the layout depending on the device.

+This project is built using **Vite** as the build tool, which offers faster development and optimized builds.
+Additionally, **MUI (Material-UI)** is used for styling components, providing a clean and modern look.
+The project is hosted on a server provided by the college.

 Table of Contents
 1. Installation
 2. Project Structure